MileHacker Logo

 Special Cultural Dining

 • Chokhi Dhani: This ethnic village resort, located outside the main city, offers a complete Rajasthani cultural experience.
-It includes traditional music, dance, puppet shows, magic shows, and an elaborate authentic Rajasthani dinner served in a traditional style.
-It has an immersive evening of entertainment and food.
+It contains traditional music, dance, puppet shows, magic shows, and an elaborate authentic Rajasthani dinner served in a traditional style.
+It possesses an immersive evening of entertainment and food.

 • A complete cultural evening.